 Semi-Sweet Baking Chocolate Substitute Variation

-If you like a sweeter baking chocolate, use a proportion of 1 tablespoon unsweetened cocoa powder to 1 tablespoon sugar to 1 tablespoon sugar to 1 teaspoon melted butter or shortening (or oil).
+If you like sweeter baking chocolate, use a proportion of 1 tablespoon unsweetened cocoa powder to 1 tablespoon sugar to 1 tablespoon sugar to 1 teaspoon melted butter or shortening (or oil).
 This will equal 1 ounce of semi-sweet baking chocolate.